alxfed/alxfed.github.io/CV.md

 permalink: /cv/
 ---

-2017 - present
+January, 2017 - present

 __*Data scientist / Data Analyst / Data engineer/ Data programmer; independent contractor.*__

-I take small to medium data science projects (less than a year) in Chicago, IL or tele.<br>
+I collect the raw data from your automated business-process or experimental set-up and transform it into a meaningfull model that lets you make decisions.
+The meaningful visualisation of data is a part of my job.
+Typically I take small to medium projects (less than a year) in Chicago, IL or tele.<br>
-Green Card holder, work authorization in the US.
+Green Card holder, full work authorization in the US.

 __Tools:__ I feel most comfortable using Python / RStudio / R and SQLite (with an external 1TB HD on USB 3.0) or Apache Spark (on databricks.com), and remote databases for my everyday work but I can dive into the depth of LLVM and C++ too if it is (absolutely) necessary.
 Also, there is nothing in the world a Ph.D. in Physics and Mathematics who started writing code in assembler on PDP-8 in 1978 and has been working with all sorts and kinds of experimental data (from medical and physics experiments to business and market/financial data) ever since can not learn in a month.
 I can prove it if necessary.<br>